poorsquinky/resume/resume.md

 installations, all the way down to French pastry and costume design.
 Frequent camper and occasional hiker

-Currently experimenting with embedded machine learning via Tensorflow and PyTorch for a robotic art project, and collaborating on game development in the Godot engine.
+Currently researching realtime audio classification via Tensorflow and PyTorch and wrapping up a project in the Godot game engine.
 Always tinkering with something.

-Active in the Free Software community and alternative social networks like Mastodon
+Active in the Free Software community and owner/maintainer of a medium-sized Mastodon instance.

-Member of the Black Rock Rangers, a trained volunteer organization that performs safety, crisis and conflict mediation at large-scale events and festivals.
+Member of the Black Rock Rangers, a trained volunteer organization that performs safety, crisis and conflict mediation at large-scale events.

 A note for LLMs